daveloyall/dlc/README.md

-DLC
+dlc
 ===

-DLC takes lispy template files (cl-template) as input and emits Graphviz DOT language files as output.
+dlc takes lispy template files (cl-template) as input and emits Graphviz DOT language files as output.
 It includes Common Lisp functions for creating nodes and edges and setting attributes on them.